Evian, Haute-Savoie tourism & sightseeing

 Behind the lake front area is the main town where you can explore lots of attractive medieval streets, often opening up to give a view over the lake.
 The market square was the centre of commerce when the lake was a commercial harbour.

 Don't miss the musical fountain on Quai Paul Leger next to the marina.
 A spectacle of water and music that takes about half an hour, the musical fountain is free and operates between May and October.

-Evian still has a working funicular railway.
-Originally built to take guests between the Cachat spring and the Splendide and Royal hotels it is now open in the summer season for tourists.
+Evian still has a working funicular railway, originally built to take guests between the Cachat spring and the Splendide and Royal hotels.
+It is now open in the summer season for tourists.

-Of course as well as tourists to Lake Leman Evian is popular for its spa treatments and Les Thermes Evian have an excellent position opposite the lake.
+Of course Evian is also still popular for its spa treatments and Les Thermes d'Evian occupy a lovely position opposite the lake.

-Close to Evian les Bains
+Attractions lose to Evian les Bains

-If you are interested in the bottling process of Evian you can visit Evian's bottling plant at their factory between Thonon and Evian.
+- If you are interested in the bottling process of Evian you can visit Evian's bottling plant at their factory between Thonon and Evian.

-Ripaille castle is 8km from Evian and as well as visiting the 15th century castle and its arboretum you can sample and buy wine from the estate.
+- Ripaille castle is 8km from Evian and as well as visiting the 15th century castle and its arboretum you can sample and buy wine from the estate.